OPS-E2E-PPE/VBA-Docs/api/Office.ScopeFolder.md

  'the ScopeFolders collection of the
  'SearchScope object and display the path.
  For Each sf In ss.ScopeFolder.ScopeFolders
- MsgBox "ScopeFolder object's path: " &amp; sf.Path Next sf
+ MsgBox "ScopeFolder object's path: " & sf.Path
+ Next sf

  Case Else